Bobby Dodd: Head coach (1945-1966)

-Football was Dodd's lifelong passion, but at Tech he was just as obsessed with the notion that his players should get an education as he was with teaching them how to play football.
+Football was Dodd's passion, but at Tech he was just as obsessed with the notion that his players should get an education as he was with teaching them how to play football.
 Other coaches and sportswriters of his era were united in their puzzlement that anyone could coach with such a light hand and still win so many games.
 However, Coach Dodd knew that his "Books First" reputation caused parents to favor Georgia Tech over his competition.